-For both the within trial and the model based analyses, costs and effects occurring after 1year will be discounted at the recommended rates, currently 3.5% per annum.
-A CUA has been adopted in order to aggregate the benefits, harms and costs into a single "trade-off" metric.
+For both the within trial and the model based analyses, costs and effects occurring after 1-year will be discounted at the recommended rates, currently 3.5% per annum.
+A CUA has been adopted in order to aggregate the benefits, harms and costs into a single "trade-off"

+PARTIAL study Protocol V2, 01 December 2023 IRAS ID: 318662 ISRCTN: 11293415 Page 44 of 69 metric.
 The cost-consequence analysis will support this as effects, presented in their natural units, will highlight any trade-offs between different outcomes.